foundata/guidelines/containerfile-style-guide.md

 **Base images.** A single mandated distribution would trade compatibility, lifecycle fit and diagnostic knowledge for superficial consistency.
 Image size is an incomplete security metric: attack surface depends on reachable behavior, configuration and privileges, and saved megabytes do not help a team that cannot patch or debug the base during an incident. musl is a real compatibility surface for glibc-targeted software.

 **Digest pinning and updates.** The tag documents intent; the digest selects the bytes.
 A pin transfers change control to the repository and creates an update obligation, because a forgotten digest is a frozen vulnerability set.
-Pinning alone is not reproducibility.
+Pinning alone does not make a build reproducible.
 Renovate proposes the digests every other control trusts, so it runs self-hosted and pinned, able to propose but not merge; its AGPL-3.0-only license covers the tool, not the repositories or images it updates.

 **Build context.** The context is builder input and may be transferred, cached or inspected even when never copied into the image, so it is bounded with an allowlist.

 **Packages and caches.** Exact package pins block security updates and become uninstallable after repository rotation; the base digest plus the SBOM records what was installed.
-Caches are speed, not input identity.
+A cache improves build speed but is not part of the build's input identity.

-**File ownership.** Mode `0555` is not immutability when the executing user owns the file: an owner can re-permission and rewrite it.
+**File ownership.** Mode `0555` alone does not make a file immutable when the executing user owns it: an owner can re-permission and rewrite it.
 Root ownership blocks that, and a read-only root filesystem is an independent second control.

 **Build arguments and environment.** `ARG` and `ENV` values surface in image configuration, logs, cache metadata and provenance, so they are public unless the documented secret channel is used end to end.

-**Users and resource limits.** A container user is a process identity, not a boundary, but it shrinks compromise impact.
+**Users and resource limits.** A container user is a process identity rather than a complete security boundary, but it still shrinks the impact of a compromise.
 Limits need measurement because applications derive internal sizing from them; an inherited `nofile` limit in the millions has produced a connection table hundreds of megabytes large at idle.

 **Entrypoint.** The shell form inserts a shell that changes argument handling and can block signal delivery.
 Supervisors are limited to documented product contracts because each extra process obscures the signal path and exit status that deployment tooling depends on.